Anglican Church in North America

 The first archbishop of the ACNA was Robert Duncan, who was succeeded by Foley Beach in 2014.
 In June 2024, the College of Bishops elected Steve Wood as the third archbishop of the ACNA.
 Authority was transferred to him during the closing Eucharist at the ACNA Assembly 2024 conference in Latrobe, Pennsylvania.
+In October 2025, Wood became the first archbishop in the history of the denomination to face an ecclesastical presentment over allegations of sexual harassment, bullying of church staff, and plagiarism.
+Wood was inhibited on November 16, 2025 by Julian Dobbs, the newly appointed dean and acting archbishop of the ACNA, who subsequently faced allegations of financial misconduct including at a UK-based charity undergoing an active police investigation.

 The Anglican Church in North America is a Confessing Anglican denomination, being a member of the Global Fellowship of Confessing Anglicans (GAFCON).
 Unlike the Episcopal Church and the Anglican Church of Canada, the ACNA is not a member province of the Anglican Communion.
 From its inception, the Anglican Church in North America has sought full communion with those provinces of the Anglican Communion "that hold and maintain the Historic Faith, Doctrine, Sacraments and Discipline of the One, Holy, Catholic, and Apostolic Church"; and maintains full communion with some of the Anglican Global South primates.

 The ACNA has attempted to incorporate the full spectrum of conservative Anglicanism within Canada and the United States.
 As a result, it accommodates Anglo-Catholic, charismatic, and evangelical theological orientations.
 It also includes those who oppose and those who support the ordination of women.
 Women can serve as clergy members in some dioceses, while other dioceses maintain an exclusively male clergy.
 Women are ineligible to serve as bishops.
 This disagreement over the ordination of women has led to "impaired communion" among some dioceses.
 The ACNA defines Christian marriage exclusively as a lifelong union between a man and a woman and holds that there are only two expressions of faithful sexuality: lifelong marriage between a man and a woman or abstinence.
-The church opposes abortion and euthanasia.
+The church opposes abortion.